 Venue type: Outdoor, Indoor

-Over 13,000 sq ft, Shaggy's Indoor Playworld has huge slides, scramble nets and ball cannons for kids, come rain or shine.
-Then, of course, there’s Crazy Golf and Go-Karts for any little fidgets in your gang.
+Over 13,000 sq ft, Shaggy's Indoor Playworld has huge slides, scramble nets and ball cannons for kids, come rain or sunshine.
+For even more indoor adventures, explore the Veggie Wood play area.
+Then, there’s Crazy Golf and Go-Karts for any little fidgets in your gang.
 As you leave just be sure to say a final goodbye to your favourite farmyard pal.